turkaytunc/books/README.md

   - The Art of War by Sun Tzu
   - Finland the country of white lilies by Grigory Spiridonovich Petrov
   - A Confession by Leo Tolstoy
+  - The Republic by Plato
+  - The Alchemist by Paulo Coelho
+  - The Communist Manifesto by Karl Marx
+  - Pet Sematary by Stephen King

 - **Programming**
   - You Don't Know Js by Kyle Simpson